What is Infura?

 This can easily be seen even in some recent examples, where Infura outages resulted in huge parts of the Ethereum dApps ecosystem going down at the same time.

-A number of platforms even had to suspend functions that used Ethereum or Ethereum-based tokens – meaning your control of your crypto was limited if you were using either of those platforms as a wallet.
+A number of platforms even had to suspend functions that used Ethereum or Ethereum-based tokens.
+Meaning the control of your crypto was limited if you were using either of those platforms as a wallet.

 As a centralized service, Infura can also be tracked by governments or third parties and operations can be censored.